antoKeinanen/Serverselector/readme.md

 formatting. [documentation](https://docs.advntr.dev/minimessage/format.html)

 ## Roadmap

-After this I will consider this plugin completed and only fix bugs.
+I will only fix issues related to this plugin.
+No new features are planned!